How to Use Claude AI for Beginners in 2026 (Free Guide)

 Claude AI vs ChatGPT: An Honest Comparison for Beginners

 This question comes up constantly, and there’s no single right answer — it depends on what you’re actually using AI for.
-Here’s where the two free plans differ in practice, as of mid-2026:
+Here’s where the two free plans differ in practice:

 FeatureClaude AI (Free)ChatGPT (Free)